Connecting to live endpoints and exploring data

 Download a file

-Suspicious file might requires more analysis or reporting to threat intelligence.
+Suspicious files might require more analysis or reporting to threat intelligence.
 After you save a file from a live connection as evidence, you can also download it from the Saved Evidence page in Threat Response.
 The file contents are in an encrypted ZIP format that is downloaded to the machine that is hosting the browser.
 Decrypt files that you download with the password infected.
 If you need to inspect the file without opening it, the ZIP headers are not encrypted.

 Create Protect rules